 So many times that they're no longer shocking and are often considered senseless.

-Specifically, most WWE-to-TNA defects get Jimmy Hart Versions of their WWE themes, like Christian Cage and Team 3D.
-Others who were popular on the independent circuit sometimes get Jimmy Hart Versions of their indy themes.
+Specifically, most WWE-to-TNA defects get variations of their WWE themes, like Christian Cage and Team 3D.
+Others who were popular on the independent circuit sometimes get variations of their indy themes.

 Tearjerker: After The Naturals defeated AMW to regain the NWA tag titles one of the last images was of them and their manager Chris Candido clutching the belts with a smile on his face proud of their accomplishment despite being in severe pain due to an real life injury he suffered less than a week ago.
 A few days later he died due to a botched surgery.

 They Changed It, Now It Sucks: The initial reaction to TNA's changeover in 2010 to a traditional four-sided ring, after having been using a six-sided ring for over five years.
 It can be argued all day as to whether the six-sided ring was gimmickry to begin with, but the fact that the company changed the work environment of a very dangerous profession without informing their employees or production staff beforehand, in order to apparently cater to Hulk Hogan and his friends' wrestling style, makes the hate at least a little justified.